Being an Emotionally Intelligent Leader

 - Remain curious.
 When in conversations don’t wait until someone is done speaking so that you can respond.
 Really try and remain curious about who they are and the message they are portraying.
 Building curiosity rather than response will strengthen connection and impress upon your friends that you are truly invested in what they have to say.

-How have you worked towards building emotionally intelligence in your life?
+How have you worked towards building emotional intelligence in your life or business?

 Have a great day!

 [gravityform id=”2″ title=”true” description=”true”]